subham54321/Web-Path-BruteForcer/README.md

 https://github.com/pricing[Status code 200]
 ```

-## Approach
+## Note
-Multithreading is used to parallely send the HTTP request and get the response code.
+Multithreading is used for faster performance.